Fiona Worts

 Worts was also a regular in the FA Women's Championship in England where she spent time with Leicester City and Coventry United.
 During her time with Leicester she scored 36 times in 54 appearances.

 For the 2020–21 W-League season, Worts signed with Adelaide United after also having spent some time playing in the National Premier Leagues Women's for Adelaide University.
 In 2021–22 she was the top goal scorer in the rebranded A-League Women and won the Julie Dolan Medal.
 In March 2022 she agreed her return to Adelaide United for the following season, but joined Norwegian Toppserien club LSK Kvinner FK on loan in the meantime.

+In July 2024, Worts left Sydney FC.
+A couple of months later, she returned to Adelaide United.

 Worts also has a degree in Mathematics from the University of Leeds.
 During her successful 2021–22 season in Australia she combined her football career with working in McDonald's.